 Back up files and applications on Azure Stack

-Though Azure Backup Server and System Center Data Protection Manager (DPM) are similar, DPM is not supported for use with Azure Stack.
+Though Azure Backup Server and System Center Data Protection Manager (DPM) are similar, DPM isn't supported for use with Azure Stack.

-This article does not cover installing Azure Backup Server in the Azure Stack environment.
+This article doesn't cover installing Azure Backup Server in the Azure Stack environment.
 To install Azure Backup Server on Azure Stack, see the article, Installing Azure Backup Server.